 Why does the bottom of my castella cake have a dense layer?

-Your Taiwanese castella probably has a dense layer at the bottom because the meringue was likely not well whipped.
+Your Taiwanese castella probably have a dense layer at the bottom because the meringue was likely not well-whipped.
 Ensure the meringue is whipped to a medium peak.

 Share the image below to your Pinterest board if you like this Taiwanese Castella Cake Recipe!